 The Forrester study found that organizations without a mature IAM approach experience two times more breaches and $5 million more in costs than those with a mature IAM approach.
 The study examined four levels of IAM maturity, and found a direct correlation between a mature IAM approach and reduced security risk, improved productivity, increased privileged activity management and greatly reduced financial loss.

-Below are a few best practices for enterprises to effectively combat cybercrime, while reducing IT security budgets:
+Below are a few best practices for enterprises to improve IAM maturity and reduce security risk:

-- Consolidate identities: Sixty-three percent of data breaches involve weak, default or stolen passwords, according to Verizon’s 2016 Data Breach Investigation Report.
+- Consolidate identities: According to Verizon, 80 percent of breaches are due to compromised credentials.
 It’s critical to develop a holistic view of all users and strengthen and enforce password policy, or eliminate passwords, where possible.

 - Audit third party risk: Outsourced IT and third party vendors are a preferred route for hackers to access corporate networks.
 Conduct audits and assessments to evaluate the security and privacy practices of third parties.